-1. Introduction
+1 Introduction

-Antisocial behaviour can affect the welfare of other members of the college or wider community.
-College rules and regulations are designed to help members of the college to live harmoniously with other members of the college and the wider community.
+Antisocial behaviour can affect the welfare of other members of the College or wider community.
+College rules and regulations are designed to help members of the College to live harmoniously with other members of the College and the wider community.
 No member of the College community should take unfair advantage of another member of the community.
-It is the responsibility of the College to deal with members of the College or College staff whose behaviour is inconsistent with the rules and regulations or affects the welfare of other people in the College or wider community adversely and unreasonably.
+It is the responsibility of the College to deal with members of the College or College staff whose behaviour is inconsistent with the rules and regulations or affects the welfare of other people in the College or (in some cases) the wider community adversely and unreasonably.

 The College is governed by the Governing Body, whose members are bound by the Statutes and Bylaws of the College.
 The Governing Body has developed rules and regulations concerning the conduct of junior members, and junior members should familiarise themselves with them.
-The Rules and Regulations for Junior Members, the Statutes, and the Bylaws are all available on the College website or from the College Office.
-In any case where a College Officer or Panel is responsible for deciding whether a junior member has contravened a rule or regulation, the balance of probability standard will be applied.
+The Rules and Regulations for Junior Members, the Statutes, and the Bylaws are available on the College website or from the College Office.

-Members of the University are also bound by the University's rules and regulations which are available from the University website and with which they should familiarise themselves.
+Members of the University are also bound by the University's rules and regulations, which are available from the University website and with which they should familiarise themselves.
 Junior members of the College should be aware that they are subject to both the College and the University regulations concerning conduct and that they are expected to observe these two sets of disciplinary regulations.

-Support and advice on disciplinary matters may be available from various sources including a student's Moral Tutor or Graduate Advisor, the Junior Common Room or Middle Common Room or students' union.
+Support and advice on disciplinary matters may be available from various sources including a junior member's Personal Tutor or Graduate Advisor, the Junior Common Room or Middle Common Room or the Oxford University Students' Union.

-Within the college, the Dean has day-to-day responsibility for disciplinary matters and is assisted in this role by four Junior Deans, two Decanal Assistants and various members of the College staff.
+Within the College, the Dean has day-to-day responsibility for disciplinary matters and is assisted in this role by four Junior Deans, two Decanal Assistants and various members of the College staff.
 The Provost may, in the event of the ill-health or other unavailability of the Dean, nominate a member of the Governing Body to act in the Dean's place.
 Throughout these regulations, references to the Dean shall include any such nominee and references to any other College Officer shall include any nominee acting in a similar capacity.

-It is recognised that many disciplinary problems have a welfare dimension and student welfare is a high priority for the College.
+It is recognised that many disciplinary problems have a welfare dimension and the welfare of its members is a high priority for the College.
 Extensive welfare support is available from a wide range of sources in the College, the University and the wider community, including the National Health Service.

-2. Definitions
+2 Definitions

-- 'ban' means withdraw the right of access to specified land, buildings, facilities or services of the College for a fixed period or pending the fulfilment of specified conditions; - 'expel' means deprive a member permanently of his or her membership of the College; - 'rusticate' means withdraw the right of access to all of the land, buildings and facilities of the College including teaching, examinations and all related academic services for a fixed period of time or until the fulfilment of specified conditions;

-'suspend' means withdraw the right of access to all of the land, buildings and facilities of the College including teaching, examinations and all related academic services for a fixed or indeterminate period or until the fulfilment of specified conditions where action is taken as an interim measure pending further investigation.
+- 'ban' means withdraw the right of access to specified land, buildings, facilities or services of the College for a fixed period or pending the fulfilment of specified conditions; - 2) 'expel' means deprive a member permanently of his or her membership of the College; - 3) 'rusticate' means withdraw the right of access to all of the land, buildings and facilities of the College including teaching, examinations and all related academic services for a fixed period of time or until the fulfilment of specified conditions; - 4) 'suspend' means withdraw the right of access to all of the land, buildings and facilities of the College including teaching, examinations and all related academic services for a fixed or indeterminate period or until the fulfilment of specified conditions where action is taken as an interim measure pending further investigation.

-When suspension or rustication is imposed by the College on one of its members this will also apply to University land, buildings facilities or services.
+When suspension or rustication is imposed by the College on one of its members this will also apply to University land, buildings, facilities or services.
 A member of the University who has been expelled loses his or her entitlement to use University land, buildings, facilities and services, including entry for University examinations.